-As an aside, I would strongly recommend that the programmer to make a habit of specifying the permissions, even when she/he is working on these things as an exercise.
+As an aside, I would strongly recommend that the programmer make a habit of specifying the permissions, even when she/he is working on these things as an exercise.
 Without this habit, there is a tendency to scuttle in real-world scenarios where one has to meet deadlines.
 And python web developers normally cuts the corners in these situations.
 That poses a dreadful security risk, and hence, it should be avoided at all costs.
-Deadlines should be respected, but it should NOT be at the cost of making a software vulnerable in any way.
-If that makes the programmer to miss the deadline, so be it.
+Deadlines should be respected, but they should NOT be at the cost of making software vulnerable in any way.
+If that makes the programmer miss the deadline, so be it.
 So ensure to hire Python developers from the best company like NEX Softsys who know this.

 os.popen and its friends:

-os.popen(command, [mode, [buffersize]]) is a method provided by the “os” module to open an pipe to or from the command being executed (the first parameter of the method).
-This is a very handy tool for a system admin when she/he wishes to execute a shell command and also wants to have the output of that command saved somewhere in order to use it later.
-Basically, what happens in case of popen is that a file object is returned to the variable that catches it, and this handle can be later on read to extract the info returned by the command.
+os.popen(command, [mode, [buffersize]]) is a method provided by the “os” module to open a pipe to or from the command being executed (the first parameter of the method).
+This is a very handy tool for a system admin when she/he wishes to execute a shell command and also wants to have the output of that command saved somewhere to use later.
+What happens in the case of popen is that a file object is returned to the variable that catches it, and this handle can be later on read to extract the info returned by the command.